pirocorp/Kubernetes/README.md

 - Expects a file named **config** in the **$HOME/.kube** directory
 - Other files can be specified by setting the **KUBECONFIG** environment variable or by setting the **--kubeconfig** flag

+Its version should +/- 1 minor version compared to the cluster.
+For example, with kubectl version 1.22 we can work with clusters version 1.21, 1.22, and 1.23

 The syntax is

 ```bash